Learn how to get rid of voles and prevent them from coming back before they damage your lawn, plants, and vegetables.

 There are a couple of easy ways to know if you have voles around your yard:

-1. One of the easiest clues is the the presence of small 1-2” tunnels along the surface of your lawn.
+1. One of the easiest clues is the the presence of small 1-2” tunnels along the surface of your lawn (pic below).
 Voles don’t dig deep underground, instead they run along the surface making their tunnels visible.
 If you’re in a region where you get snow, one of the best times to see these tunnels is as the snow melts.
-You’ll notice little voids in the snow that lies on the surface of your lawn.
+You’ll notice little voids in the snow that are on the surface of your lawn.
 The snow offers the perfect protection for them since they don’t like to travel in the open.

 3. If you see plants that are dying and you can’t figure out why, give your plant the pull test.
 If it pulls out easily it’s because something ate the roots of the plant.
 Chances are this is from voles.
 If you look closely around the damaged plants you’ll likely see the other evidence (small holes, and tunnels along the surface nearby).

-In the landscape and garden bed areas, voles can destroy plants without you even knowing it since they prefer to feed underneath the soil at the root structure of your plants.
-If you notice your plants wilting and dying back, it is too late.
+In the landscape and garden bed areas, voles can cause much more permanent damage.
+They can destroy plants without you even knowing it since they prefer to feed underneath the soil at the root structure of your plants.
+If you notice your plants wilting and dying back, it is probably too late.
 They got to your plant roots and it’s unlikely your plants will recover.

 How to Get Rid of Voles